aviranzerioniac/colabBooks/README.md

 ### Colab Notebooks

-This repo is a set of my notebooks, as well as a few modified colab notebooks for my specific use cases.
+This repo constitutes of my personal notebooks, as well as a few modified colab notebooks for my specific use cases.

 What is currently here?